LuizBudeu/logic-gates/README.md

 -   save current circuit to gate
 -   name circuit
 -   make many wiring attachments possible

 -   fix bug: when connecting wire from gate Input to Global Input, gate Input overrides Global Input
+-   fix bug: spawn two gates in sequence, separate them, delete the first gate and the second will also get deleted incorrectly (for some reason if (this.ctx.isPointInPath(mousePos.x, mousePos.y)) is entering for second gate (todo: search better how this function works))
 -   fix window resizing issues
 -   updat Rect, Circle classes to use new Mouse